gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/listview.md

 * `Details` - the items are displayed in a table with multiple columns.
 Each column can have a different width and alignment and contain information about various fields of the item.
 * `Columns` - the items are displayed in a table with multiple columns.
 Each column has one item and represents the fist content of the first column in the Details view mode.

-You can change the view mode of the listview by using the `view` parameter in the `listview!` macro or by using the `set_view_mode` method programatically.
+You can change the view mode of the listview by using the `view` parameter in the `listview!` macro or by using the `set_view_mode` method programmatically.
 The default view mode is `Details`.

 | View mode       | Enum                           | Example                                         |
 | --------------- | ------------------------------ | ----------------------------------------------- |